ToneyGroupCU/code_website/dl/Website_maintenance/index.md

 ### 2. Setup the environment and the repository
 Download the source code

-1. Use pip through terminal:
+1. Use git through terminal:

     1. go to the local path you want to download the code at